unfinishedd/take-a-break-sensor/README.md

 ```

-## How does the micro:bit radio work?
+## How does the microbit radio work?

 ### The radio module allows devices to work together via simple wireless networks.